AlekseiIvanovI/chat-app-2/README.md

 This project is a Real-Time Messenger application built with Next.js 14, React, Tailwind CSS, Prisma, MongoDB, NextAuth, and Pusher.
 It provides a modern and efficient solution for building real-time messaging applications with a variety of key features.

+## Live Demo

+You can visit the live version of the website at https://chat-app-2-ewq92egke-aleksei-ivanovs-projects.vercel.app/

 ## Key Features

 - **Real-time Messaging with Pusher**: Enjoy instant messaging with real-time updates and notifications powered by Pusher.